5 Simple Yet Essential Tips to Keep Your Email Secure

 CONNECT WITH HBB ON SOCIAL MEDIA

 Email security is becoming increasingly sophisticated in the face of constantly evolving threats from malware, phishing and spam emails.
 With Google announcing the closure of its Postini email and web security service this year, there became a big need for email users to find a Postini replacement.
-While the migration to Google apps remains a daunting task.
+While performing email migration there are high chances of data loss and migration failure.
+For a safer office 365 migration and email security it is advised to get in touch with a reliable migration expertise.
 Thankfully there are still simple things you can do to protect yourself, combined with investing in a top-quality email protection service.